DevJSter/StealthPass-Docs/Readme.md

 ---

 ## Conclusion
-Encryptix redefines event ticketing with cutting-edge cryptography and blockchain technology.
+StealthPass redefines event ticketing with cutting-edge cryptography and blockchain technology.
 By leveraging FHE, Hyperlane, and AA wallets, it creates a user-friendly platform that prioritizes privacy, security, and composability.
-Whether for anonymous users, Web2 adopters, or seasoned Web3 enthusiasts, Encryptix ensures a seamless and secure ticketing experience.
+Whether for anonymous users, Web2 adopters, or seasoned Web3 enthusiasts, StealthPass ensures a seamless and secure ticketing experience.